yt-dlp/yt-dlp/README.md

 * `avconv` is not supported as an alternative to `ffmpeg`
 * yt-dlp stores config files in slightly different locations to youtube-dl.
 See [CONFIGURATION](#configuration) for a list of correct locations
 * The default [output template](#output-template) is `%(title)s [%(id)s].%(ext)s`.
 There is no real reason for this change.
 This was changed before yt-dlp was ever made public and now there are no plans to change it back to `%(title)s-%(id)s.%(ext)s`.
 Instead, you may use `--compat-options filename`
 * The default [format sorting](#sorting-formats) is different from youtube-dl and prefers higher resolution and better codecs rather than higher bitrates.
 You can use the `--format-sort` option to change this to any order you prefer, or use `--compat-options format-sort` to use youtube-dl's sorting order.
-Older versions of yt-dlp preferred VP9 due to broader compatibility, you can return to that format sorting using `--compat-options prefer-vp9-sort`
+Older versions of yt-dlp preferred VP9 due to its broader compatibility; you can revert to that format sorting preference using `--compat-options prefer-vp9-sort`
 * The default format selector is `bv*+ba/b`.
 This means that if a combined video + audio format that is better than the best video-only format is found, the former will be preferred.
 Use `-f bv+ba/b` or `--compat-options format-spec` to revert this
 * Unlike youtube-dlc, yt-dlp does not allow merging multiple audio/video streams into one file by default (since this conflicts with the use of `-f bv*+ba`).
 If needed, this feature must be enabled using `--audio-multistreams` and `--video-multistreams`.
 You can also use `--compat-options multistreams` to enable both
 * `--no-abort-on-error` is enabled by default.
 Use `--abort-on-error` or `--compat-options abort-on-error` to abort on errors instead